Richard Harris, Ph.D.

 Leahey, T.H., & Harris, R.J.
 (2001).
 Learning and cognition.
 (5th ed.).
 Upper Saddle River NJ: Prentice-Hall.

 Dr. Harris regularly has several graduate and undergraduate students working with him, either in one of the projects described above or in an independent project not part of his programmatic research.
 Students are typically initially integrated into an ongoing research project and are progressively encouraged to show increasing independence in research design and initiative.
-For example, a beginning student might start off by collecting and analyzing data from a study already planned and then gradually move to designing and implementing a follow-up study to that.
-In language research, the writing and construction of the stimulus materials is of the utmost importance.
-Thus, this phase of research is typical a central concern that occupies significant effort and time commitment.
-Students also receive experience presenting research in a seminar and conference format and, for graduate students, the supervision of undergraduate assistants.
-Students regularly are co-authors on publications, and, if appropriate, first authors.
+Students also often receive experience presenting research in a seminar and conference format and, for graduate students, the supervision of undergraduate assistants.
+Students regularly are co-authors on presentations and publications, and, if appropriate, first authors.

 Dr. Harris' model of mentoring is to hold each student to high standards and expectations but to provide a highly supportive environment.
-Students are encouraged to talk to him about whatever concerns they have about research, the graduate program, or life in general.
-The goal is to help every student succeed and complete the graduate program prepared to be an effective professor or researcher in whatever their chosen career direction.
+The goal is to help every student succeed and complete the graduate program prepared to be an effective professor or researcher in their chosen career direction.
 The emphasis in Dr. Harris' laboratory is on collegiality, not competition.
 Although he gives frequent encouragement and reminders, he also expects graduate students to take much of their own initiative and set their own deadlines.
+Important note: Due to beginning a process of phased retirement in 2014, Dr. Harris is not accepting any new graduate students, though he continues to be available as a resource.

 Some past doctoral students of Dr. Harris now work for the Federal Aviation Administration, Sprint Corporation, and Young and Rubicam Advertising.
-A majority are employed as college or university professors, at Park University, Delaware State University, University of Texas-Pan American, Christian Brothers University, Kansas Wesleyan University, University of North Carolina-Pembroke, Ferris State University, Michigan State University, University of Northern Iowa, Messiah College, and North Carolina Wesleyan College, among others.
+A majority are employed as college or university professors, at Park University, Delaware State University, University of Texas-Rio Grande Valley, Christian Brothers University, Kansas Wesleyan University, Fort Hays State University, Lady of the Lake University, Ferris State University, Michigan State University, University of Northern Iowa, Messiah College, D'Youville College, Whittier College, and North Carolina Wesleyan College, among others.

 Current graduate students